The impact of nonheritable variation in division rates on population growth across environments: Biological significance

 The two scenarios attempt to explain the data in meaningfully different ways.
-In the case of (a), mutation does not affect the mean of individual fitnesses (or division rates) but increases their variance in the population.
-In (b), intragenotypic variation is absent and mutation is considered to reduce the mean fitness of genotypes.
-Interestingly, the first scenario predicts the observed trend of exacerbated mutational effects with stress while the second does not.
-More statistical inference work is needed to determine how much the data support the hypothesis sketched in Figure \ref{fig:contours1} (a) but, notably, such support may open new avenues for predictability of responses to environmental change in a broad sense.
+In case (a), mutation does not affect the mean of individual fitnesses (or division rates) but increases their variability.
+In case (b), intragenotypic variation is absent and mutation is taken to reduce the mean fitness of genotypes.

-The procedure was repeated for genotype CC-2344 where decline of relative fitness with stress is even more pronounced.
-Interestingly, in both scenarios (CC-2344 and CC-2931) the genotype which exhibits the higher observed growth rates (the ancestor) does so by having a lower coefficient of variation, despite having a lower mean division rate.
+It is important to distinguish between variability arising within individual mutation lines and variability arising from differences in mean division rates between lines.
+The mutation accumulation dataset consists of multiple mutation lines, each characterised by a distribution of cellular division rates.
+In the analysis above, the coefficient of variation represents average within-line variation (not variation between lines).
+This provides a mechanism by which the mutation accumulation population may effectively behave as a heterogeneous population in the sense of the model.
+Under a mean-only description, where each line is homogeneous with growth rate $(\beta-1)\mu$, differences between lines would not produce amplification of relative fitness under stress.
+By contrast, variability within lines introduces nonlinear effects on the growth rate through the eigenvalue structure of the model, leading to stress-dependent amplification.
+This suggests that increased within-genotype variability, rather than differences in mean fitness alone, may play a key role in explaining the data.

+The same procedure was applied to genotype CC-2931, for which a similar decline in relative fitness with stress was observed and reproduced by the 2-phenotype model (Figure~\ref{fig:contours2}).
+In both genotypes, the observed trends are consistent with a scenario where the ancestor exhibits lower variability in division rates, while the mutants display increased variability.
+While more detailed statistical analysis would be required to quantify the extent to which the data support this interpretation, the framework developed here provides a simple mechanistic explanation for the observed patterns and highlights the potential importance of variability in shaping population responses to environmental stress.